Skip to content

 7 min read min read·Updated April 2026

 Then, in 2021, Apple launched the Legacy Contact feature.
-It changed everything — but only for people who set it up while they're still alive.
+It changed everything — but only for people who set it up while they are still alive.

 What Legacy Contact Actually Does

-Apple's Legacy Contact feature allows you to designate up to five people who can request access to your Apple ID data after you die.
+Apple's Legacy Contact feature lets you designate up to five people who can request access to your Apple ID data after you die.
 This is a meaningful shift from the previous policy, which required a court order in most cases.

 When a Legacy Contact submits a request after your death — along with an access key that you generate when you designate them — Apple will grant them access to specific types of data in your account.
 The process typically takes a few days to a few weeks.

 Apple's Legacy Contact feature was introduced with iOS 15.2 in December 2021.
-If your device hasn't been updated since then, you may not have the option — and your family may still face the old barriers.
+If your device has not been updated since then, you may not have the option — and your family may still face the old barriers.

 What they cannot access is equally important to understand.
 Legacy Contacts cannot access Apple Pay or any financial information, iTunes or App Store purchases (digital licenses that remain non-transferable), passwords saved in iCloud Keychain, or in-app purchase content.
 FaceTime history is also excluded.